 these may include "fixes" to security flaws.

-same as you would follow when browsing the internet or accessing
+would follow when browsing the internet or accessing email from

-email from your PC.
-Phishing is the practice of
+your PC.
+Phishing is the practice of tricking someone

-tricking someone into revealing private information.
-This may be as
+into revealing private information.
+This may be as simple as

-simple as sending out a text message or email in an effort to
+sending out a text message or email in an effort to obtain

-a fake Web site designed to mimic your bank's official site in an
+Web site designed to mimic your bank's official site in an effort

-effort to obtain personal information.
-Never follow a banking link
+to obtain personal information.
+Never follow a banking link sent to

-sent to you in a text message or email.
-These links could send you
+you in a text message or email.
+These links could send you to a

 personal information.
 Always navigate to a site directly via your